By Kyle Franklin, Senior Solutions Consultant, Lucas Systems

 About Lucas Systems

-Our solutions are built on 24-plus years of deep process expertise and intelligent software using AI and voice technologies.
+Our solutions are built on 25+ years of deep process expertise and intelligent software using AI and voice technologies.
 Our solutions feature Jennifer™, the brain, voice, and orchestration engine that drives performance improvement gains.
 Make the smartest moves at the lowest cost with Jennifer™.
 For more information, contact us today!